ptitSeb/box86/docs/X86WINE.md

 Using Wine with Box86 allows (x86) Windows programs to run on ARM Linux computers (x64 is not yet implemented).

 Even though `wine-armhf` is available in many repo's on ARM devices (ie using _apt-get_ will attempt to install `wine-armhf` by default), `wine-armhf` will not work with Box86.
-Box86 actually needs `wine-i386` to be installed manually on ARM devices instead.
+Box86 actually needs `wine-i386` to be installed **manually** on ARM devices instead (installing wine-i386 on ARM systems with `multiarch` will fail due to too many required i386 dependencies).

-_Note that manual installation is required, since using `multiarch` will result in your ARM device thinking it needs to install lots of i386 dependencies to make `wine-i386` work.
-The "twist" in Box86 is that Box86 "wraps" many Windows and Wine i386 libraries (`.so` or `.dll` files) so that they will work with your ARM device's libraries.
-Also note that wrapping libraries is an ongoing process throughout Box86 development and that some programs may not run properly until all of their i386 library dependencies are wrapped._

-Wine requires a 3G/1G split memory kernel.
-The Pi 4 has this 3G/1G split, but **the Pi 3 and earlier models have a 2G/2G kernel by default and will need a custom-compiled 3G/1G kernel to get Wine to work.**  Botspot's [pi-apps](https://github.com/Botspot/pi-apps/) installer can install Box86, Wine, winetricks, and a new kernel for you if you are running Raspberry Pi 3.
-You may also be able to google some instructions on how to make a custom 3G/1G kernel for your Pi.

 ## Overview and Notes
 The general procedure for installing Wine for Box86 is to...